 I have been a regular reader of the Health & Science page in THE WEEK for some time, and I find the magazine’s round-up and synopses of the best published articles a great way of keeping abreast of the main issues in current affairs.

-THE WEEK’S Health & Science page doesn’t attach an editor’s name, and I suspect it has many contributors, but the outdated inaccuracies in this small, dismissive, disparaging column about the current trend for gluten-free eating, left me gasping and scrabbling for my laptop to email some corrections to somebody on their staff.
+THE WEEK’S Health & Science page doesn’t attach an editor’s name, and I suspect it has many contributors, but the outdated inaccuracies in this small, dismissive, DISPARAGING column about the current trend for gluten-free eating, left me gasping and scrabbling for my laptop to email some corrections to somebody on their staff.
+(Yes, shouty capitals warranted!)

 The truth is, for a Coeliac, exposure to any gluten, however incidental, causes an autoimmune disease process, that destroys their gut lining (and possibly other organ tissues too).
 Of course, this destruction will hinder digestion of gluten and many other foods, because the tiny hair-like projections (villi) that would normally form the absorptive surface area of a healthy small intestine, also secrete digestive enzymes.
 With villi flattening (destruction), comes reduced digestive function and loss of absorptive capacity, leading to nutrient deficiencies and therefore a greater risk of a host of other diseases.

 Their column also suggests that ‘there’s little scientific evidence’ for the fad that sees ordinary healthy individuals choosing to forego gluten.
 (This was the bit that got me a little agitated!)
-Clearly this contributing ‘science writer’ has rather skimmed on his research.
-Shall we blame the lure of christmas parties at this busy time of year?
+Clearly this contributing ‘science writer’ has rather skimmed on their research.
+(Shall we be generous and blame the distraction of christmas parties at this busy time of year?)
 What scientists are actually saying is that research into gliadin, one of the proteins in gluten, has thrown up some very interesting facts for all of us, not just Coeliacs.

 Researchers have discovered gluten actually increases gut permeability in everyone.
 A protein called zonulin, synthesized in our guts, regulates the traffic of molecules across and through the gut lining.
 Unfortunately, zonulin proteins become dynamically hyper-active when exposed to gluten, triggering gap-junction cells within the intestinal surface, to open wider than is ideal, letting a greater flow of antigens through.
 The resulting flow of undigested foods, bacteria by-products and viruses, (that would normally be blocked), may be an underlying cause of all autoimmune diseases, having as they do one common disease entity, a leaky, hyper-permeable gut lining.
 It could also exacerbate food intolerances and raise risk of allergies too, and overload the poor old liver that would have to process and eliminate all the extra waste coming through.